 The biblical verse John Brittle is saying before he is killed by Django is a version of Genesis 9:2 "And the fear of you and the dread of you shall be upon every beast of the earth, and upon every fowl of the air, upon all that moveth upon the earth, and upon all the fishes of the sea; into your hand are they delivered."
 This particular verse refers to God giving all the beasts of the earth into man's hand: in the slave culture, black people were considered beasts, not fellow men.

-Ultimately, Will Smith decided to pass on playing Django in the film due to him seeing the character as not being the lead.
+Despite Quentin Tarantino writing the role of Django specifically for Will Smith, he untimely decided to pass on the film due to him seeing the character as not being the lead.
 He told Entertainment Weekly, "Django wasn't the lead, so it was like, I need to be the lead.
 The other character was the lead!
 I was like, 'No, Quentin, please, I need to kill the bad guy!'...
 I thought it was brilliant.
 Just not for me."

 After the initial explosion of Candyland plantation towards the films climax, the song "Trinity: Titoli" by Franco Micalizzi is heard playing during Django's exodus.
 An extra smaller explosion was added in post production while Jamie Foxx is walking away from the buildings burning remains to cover the segment of Micalizzi's song "Sleepy type guy" that was uttered to describe the main character of the song.
 This segment was an accurate description for the character of "Trinity" from the 1970 spaghetti western They Call Me Trinity (1970) which this song was written for.
 This phrase was used due to the character's introduction of sleeping and being towed across the desert in a makeshift bed tied behind his horse.
 However this quote did not match the character of Django, who is never seen to rest throughout Django Unchained (2012).
 Hence the cover up of this segment of the song, that would have caused some confusion.

-Early in the film Christoph Waltz kills a town sheriff, and is about to be arrested by the local U.S. Marshal until he pulls out an arrest warrant for the man he has just killed.
-Later in the film, he points out Monsieur Candie's fondness for Alexandre Dumas père, whose novel "The Three Musketeers" features a similar discussion between d'Artagnan and Cardinal Richelieu, who was played by Waltz in The Three Musketeers (2011).
+Early in the film Christoph Waltz kills a town sheriff, and is about to be arrested by the local U.S. Marshal, until he pulls out an arrest warrant for the man he has just killed.
+Later in the film, he points out Monsieur Candie's fondness for Alexandre Dumas, whose novel "The Three Musketeers" features a similar discussion between d'Artagnan and Cardinal Richelieu, who was played by Waltz in The Three Musketeers (2011).